 Rounding off the card is popular super bantamweight Yuki Hirashima (8-2-1, 2 KOs) squaring off against South Korean veteran Jong-Won Jung (5-6-1, 3 KOs).
 Jung will be stepping in the ring for the first time since April of 2013.

 The fight card will take place at the City Sogo Gym in Kumamoto, Japan.
 Doors open at 11:30 with the fight fight kicking off at noon.
 Tickets start at 5,000 yen.

 My good friend Douglas Williams had invited me to Myanmar, where he had relocated for work several months earlier.
 It was an offer I couldn’t refuse and after leaving Japan where I covered a WBO mini-flyweight world title fight I decided to take him up on the offer.
 He told me of several locations that I “needed” to visit, but I had one destination that was a must visit: Naypyidaw.

 Naypyidaw, or NPD as it is sometimes referred to, really is one of the most unusual cities on the planet, a virtual ghost town that has taken on a life of it’s own in a most unexpected way.
+Although not on the list of “best places to visit in Myanmar” it still fascinated me.
 Since construction began back in 2002, the city of NPD has remained a mystery to everyone…even the citizens of Myanmar.
 Shrouded in mystery when the ruling military junta announced that it would be moving the nations capital to some empty land in the middle of the jungle, Naypyidaw has become a moderately popular topic of conversation with folks who find giant post-apocalyptic cities in the middle of the jungle to be absolutely fascinating.

 Yeah, with people like me.